 Assist in archival outreach efforts towards national membership.

-Managed the arrangement and description of the 300 linear foot Thomas J. and Michele Ridge Collection containing documents, audiovisual material, analog and digital photographs, and artifacts.
+Manage the arrangement and description of the 300 linear foot Thomas J. and Michele Ridge Collection containing documents, audiovisual material, analog and digital photographs, and artifacts.

-Worked with library staff to plan and execute a relocation of the University Archives.
+Work with library staff to plan and execute a relocation of the University Archives.

 Thomas J. and Michele Ridge Archivist